-- (2) The renaming of an approved organisation does not, of itself, affect: - (a) the approval of the organisation; or - (b) what constitutes eligible service in relation to the organisation; or - (c) the date from which eligible service with the organisation can be counted.
+- (1) If an approved voluntary organisation changes its name and the Minister is satisfied that the organisation continues to satisfy the requirements mentioned in subregulation 10(1), the Minister must inform the Registrar, in writing, of that fact and of the new name of the organisation. - (2) The renaming of an approved organisation does not, of itself, affect: - (a) the approval of the organisation; or - (b) what constitutes eligible service in relation to the organisation; or - (c) the date from which eligible service with the organisation can be counted.

-15 Approved voluntary organisations ceasing to exist
+13 Approved voluntary organisations ceasing to exist

-- (1) If the Minister becomes aware that an approved voluntary organisation has ceased to exist, the Minister must inform the Governor-General, in writing, of that fact and of the date when the organisation ceased to exist. - (2) The cessation of an approved voluntary organisation does not affect eligible service given before the date when the organisation ceased to exist.
+- (1) If the Minister becomes aware that an approved voluntary organisation has ceased to exist, the Minister must inform the Governor-General, in writing, of that fact and of the date the organisation ceased to exist. - (2) The cessation of an approved voluntary organisation does not affect eligible service given before the date when the organisation ceased to exist.